 6 Little Words Helped Make George H.W.
-Bush (A One-Term) President
+Bush (A 1-Term) President

 President Trump Statement Disputes CIA Assessment On Killing Of Khashoggi

 That position helped inspire a major Republican challenger to Bush's renomination in 1992.
 He was Patrick Buchanan, a former speechwriter for Reagan and a familiar commentator on TV.
-He announced for president in December 1991, saying he was running "because, we Republicans, can no longer say it is all the liberals' fault.
+He announced his campaign for president in December 1991, saying he was running "because, we Republicans, can no longer say it is all the liberals' fault.
 It was not some liberal Democrat who said, 'Read my lips: no new taxes,' then broke his word to cut a seedy backroom budget deal with the big spenders on Capitol Hill."

 Reagan and Bush had won two landslides on a platform that was anti-communist, anti-abortion and anti-tax.
 Global events had greatly diminished the communist threat by 1990, and Bush devoted little of his time and energy to the abortion issue.
 That left taxes, and for Bush to abandon that citadel as well was an outrage to many on the right.
 Buchanan gave Bush enough heartburn in the early primaries that the president actually apologized for his tax shift in several interviews in the spring of 1992.

 But whether he would have done differently in retrospect is another question.
-In July 1990, the federal government was taking on a new obligation to bail out those harmed in the collapse of the savings-and-loan industry.
+In July 1990, the federal government was taking on a new obligation to bail out those harmed in the collapse of the savings and loan industry.
 The annual budget deficit was already $200 billion a year, and the cumulative national debt had grown from $1 trillion in 1980 (when Reagan and Bush were first elected) to $2.7 trillion.

 NPR Politics Podcast